vbiancacci/warwick-legend/README.md

     - NPanels

 ### Bias Macro
-Macro to adjust the bias of the cross-sections
+Macros to adjust the bias of the cross-sections

 /WLGD/bias/
   - setNeutronBias